-The Gürzenich is Cologne's festival and event hall and is also known as the "parlour" of the city of Cologne.
+The Gürzenich is Cologne's festival and event hall and is also known as the "parlor" of the city of Cologne.
 Operated by Koelncongress GmbH, cultural, congress and carnival events are held in this traditional building.
-The building still fulfils the purpose that was the original intention when it was built.
+In this respect, the building still fulfills the purpose that was the original intention when it was built.

 In the course of the late 19th century, further expansion and conversion measures were carried out to accommodate the increasing use by various events and corporations (including the Cologne Stock Exchange).

-The Second World War and the resulting destruction represented a glaring break for the Gürzenich, as it did for the city itself.
-However, like the Romanesque churches and the historic town hall, the Gürzenich was rebuilt as it was considered a building that was relevant to the history and identity of the city.
-In keeping with the spirit of the times, the façade was rebuilt in its original, late Gothic style, while the interior was designed in the elegant, simple style of post-war modernism of the 1950s.
+As for the city itself, the Second World War and the resulting destruction represented a striking break for the Gürzenich.
+However, like the Romanesque churches and the historic town hall, the Gürzenich was rebuilt, as it was considered a building that was relevant to the history and identity of the city.
+In keeping with the spirit of the times, the façade was rebuilt in its original, late Gothic style, while the interior was designed in an elegant, simple post-war modernist style of the 1950s.
 Architects Karl Brand and Rudolf Schwarz thus succeeded in building a bridge between the past and the future.
 Since then, the Gürzenich has once again become one of the top addresses for events in the cathedral city, whether for private or public occasions.
-Of course, the carnival sessions broadcast by WDR are the most famous image of the Gürzenich in Germany.
+Of course, the most famous image of the Gürzenich in Germany is the carnival sessions broadcast by WDR.Useful Information

 Eligibility